mickeyslaven/blah2-VectorWarp/README.md

 - [USRP](https://www.ettus.com/products/) (only tested on the B210).
 - 2x [HackRF](https://greatscottgadgets.com/hackrf/) with clock synchronisation and hardware trigger.
 - 2x [RTL-SDR](https://www.rtl-sdr.com/) with clock synchronisation.
-- [KrakenSDR](https://www.krakenrf.com/) with 2-8x channels using the kraken V2 software (8 Channel support cant be tested, as their 8 channel device isn't available.
+- [KrakenSDR](https://www.krakenrf.com/) with 2-8x channels using the kraken V2 software (8 Channel support cant be tested, as their 8 channel device isn't available).

 ## Services